-Accidents which occur on main-track or spurs (not including crossing and trespasser accidents) are combined in order to match the figures used in the activity data, which are based on combined million main-track and spur-track miles.
+Accidents which occur on main-track or spurs (not including crossing and trespasser accidents) are combined in order to match the figures used in the activity data, which is based on combined main track and spur million track miles.

 - Footnote 8

-As provided to the TSB by the Strategic Information Branch of Transport Canada.
+As provided to TSB by the Strategic Information Branch of Transport Canada.

 - Footnote 9